anschoewe/ado-functions/README.md

 # Overview
 This project consumes webhook requests from Azure DevOps.
-The code runs inside the Azure Functions framework [Here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers) is a good technical description of how to run Azure Functions with Golang code inside.
+The code runs inside the Azure Functions framework.
+[Here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers) is a good technical description of how to run Azure Functions with Golang code inside.

 # Local development